-1. Introduction
+Introduction

-Audit Scotland and our staff must demonstrate high standards of corporate and personal conduct.
-This can be achieved by embracing our core values, which are:

-- Independence, integrity and objectivity.

-- Valuing people and ensuring equality and fairness.

-- Effective communication.
+- 1. Audit Scotland and our staff must demonstrate high standards of corporate and personal conduct.
+This can be achieved by embracing our core values, which are: - Independence, integrity and objectivity. - Valuing people and ensuring equality and fairness. - Effective communication. - 2.
 This Code of Conduct gives you clear and helpful advice about the standards of behaviour expected of you as a member of staff.
-The Code will be reviewed regularly and is subject to change.
-A serious breach of the Code may lead to disciplinary action.

-In addition, you are expected to comply with the principles of the Ethical Standards for Auditors issued by the UK Auditing Practices Board.
-Guidance on the use of those standards can be found in the Staff Handbook ('Ethical Standards').
-Our Ethical Standards cover:

-- Integrity, objectivity and independence. - Financial, business, employment and personal relationships. - Long association with the audit engagement. - Fees, remuneration and evaluation policies, litigation, gifts and hospitality.

-You should also keep to the Codes of Conduct of the professional bodies of which you are a member.

-The general principles upon which this Code of Conduct is based are:

-- Duty You have a duty to uphold the law and act in accordance with the law and the public trust placed in you.
+The Code will be reviewed annually and is subject to change.
+A serious breach of the Code may lead to disciplinary action. - 3.
+In addition, you are expected to comply with the principles of the Ethical Standards for Auditors issued by the Financial Reporting Council.
+Guidance on the application of those standards can be found in the Staff Handbook ('Ethical Standards'), which must be read as part of the annual Fit and Proper process.
+Our Ethical Standards Application Guide has five main sections which cover: - General requirements and guidance. - Financial, business, employment and personal relationships. - Long association with the audit engagement and with entities relevant to engagements. - Fees, remuneration and evaluation policies, gifts and hospitality, litigation. - Non-audit / Additional services provided to entities. - 4.
+You should also keep to the Codes of Conduct of the professional bodies of which you are a member. - 5.
+The general principles upon which this Code of Conduct is based are: - Duty You have a duty to uphold the law and act in accordance with the law and the public trust placed in you.
 You have a duty to act in the interests of Audit Scotland of which you are a staff member and in accordance with its core functions and duties. - Selflessness You have a duty to take decisions solely in terms of public interest.
-You must not act in order to gain financial or other material benefit for yourself, family or friends. - Integrity You must not place yourself under any financial, or other, obligation to any individual or organisation that might reasonably be thought to influence you in the performance of your duties.
+You must not act in order to gain financial or other material benefit for yourself, family or friends. - Integrity You must not place yourself under any financial, or other, obligation to any individual or organisation that might reasonably be thought to influence you in the performance of your duties. - Objectivity You must make decisions solely on merit and in a way that is consistent with the functions of Audit Scotland when carrying out public business including making appointments, awarding contracts or recommending individuals for rewards and benefits.

-- Objectivity You must make decisions solely on merit and in a way that is consistent with the functions of Audit Scotland when carrying out public business including making appointments, awarding contracts or recommending individuals for rewards and benefits. - Accountability and stewardship You are accountable for your decisions and actions to the public.
+- Accountability and stewardship You are accountable for your decisions and actions to the public.
 You have a duty to consider issues on their merits, taking account of the views of others and must ensure that Audit Scotland uses its resources prudently and in accordance with the law. - Openness You have a duty to be as open as possible about your decisions and actions, giving reasons for your decisions and restricting information only when the wider public interest clearly demands. - Honesty You have a duty to act honestly.
-You must declare any private interests relating to your public duties and take steps to resolve any conflicts arising in a way that protects the public interest. - Leadership You have a duty to act honestly.
-You must declare any private interests relating to your public duties and take steps to resolve any conflicts arising in a way that protects the public interest. - Respect You must respect colleagues and the role they play, treating them with courtesy at all times.
-Similarly you must respect members of the public when performing duties as a staff member of Audit Scotland.
+You must declare any private interests relating to your public duties and take steps to resolve any conflicts arising in a way that protects the public interest. - Leadership You have a duty to promote and support these principles by leadership and example, and to maintain and strengthen the public's trust and confidence in the integrity of Audit Scotland and its members in conducting business. - Respect You must respect colleagues and the role they play, treating them with courtesy at all times.
+Similarly, you must respect members of the public when performing duties as a staff member of Audit Scotland.

-2. Diversity and Equality
+Diversity and Equality

-We value and promote diversity and equality of opportunity.
+6. We value and promote diversity and equality of opportunity.
 We expect you to carry out your work following the principles within our Diversity and Equality policy.

-3. Relationships
+Relationships